 See the new look Lagoon of Light following a £500,000 refurbishment.
 Home to an array of eye-catching new species, colourful tropical fish and our very own juvenile Zebra sharks who were born and bred at The Deep this stunning new exhibit is a must see!

-Representing where the rainforests meet the reef, the lagoon will reflect the diversity of aquatic life and unique habitats found in and around many of the islands and archipelagos in the western Pacific ocean, from Tropical North Queensland to the outer islands of Palau in Micronesia.
+Representing where the rainforests meet the reef, the lagoon reflects the diversity of aquatic life and unique habitats found in and around many of the islands and archipelagos in the western Pacific ocean, from Tropical North Queensland to the outer islands of Palau in Micronesia.

-It will boast amazing new corals and large mangrove trees, which are both very important to the health of a coral reef and its surrounding coastline.
+It boasts amazing new corals and large mangrove trees, which are both very important to the health of a coral reef and its surrounding coastline.
 They provide an essential nursery ground for a number of species amongst their submerged root system.

-Learn more about how this exhibit has been created and hear fascinating facts about the fish who will soon be joining us at 12pm, 2pm and 4pm each day.
+Learn more about how this exhibit has been created and hear fascinating facts about the fish who live here at 12pm, 2pm and 4pm each day.

-It will also feature a wave machine that replicates the tidal movements of a true coastal habitat so our animals feel right at home.
-Get up close in Touchpool sessions with smaller creatures such as Hermit crabs, Velvet Swimmer crabs, starfish and sea urchins that are native to British shores at half past the hour throughout the day.
+It also features a wave machine that replicates the tidal movements of a true coastal habitat so the animals feel right at home.
+Get up close in Touchpool sessions with smaller creatures such as Hermit crabs, Velvet Swimmer crabs, starfish and sea urchins that are native to British shores at every half past the hour throughout the day from 10.30am - 4.30pm.

 Back to The Deep Tour